ewired/gjs-guide/docs/extensions/development/creating.md

 ---
-title: Creating
+title: Getting Started
 ---

-# Creating
+# Getting Started

-This page will guide you through creating a new GNOME Shell extension.
-If this is your first extension, you will probably want to use the `gnome-extensions` tool.
+This page will guide you through setting up a basic development environment and creating a new extension.
+If this is your first extension, it is recommended that you use the `gnome-extensions` tool.

 ## GNOME Extensions Tool